jaxzxu/jaxzxu/README.md

-- ⚡ born in China, raised in NYC :statue_of_liberty:
+- :cn: born in China, raised in NYC :statue_of_liberty:
-- 🌱 I’m currently learning web dev (HTML / CSS / Javascript)
+- 🌱 currently learning web dev (HTML / CSS / Javascript)

-- 🤔 interested in trees, plants and mycology
+- 🤔 interested in trees, plants, and mycology
-- 🔭 I’m currently working on ...
 -->